floooh/chips/systems/README.md

 In the example embedding, the gfx_* functions in the **common** lib manage this chunk of memory, and I have created two functions to get a pointer to, and the size in bytes of the this memory chunk.
-The cpc_init() function will make sure that the provided size if sufficient for the CPC display through an assert-check.
+The cpc_init() function will make sure that the provided size is sufficient for the CPC display through an assert-check.

 ```cpp